janraj/Networking/dsr/README.md

 6. [Misc](#misc)

 # **Introduction**
-DSR is an implementation of asymmetric network load distribution in load balanced systems, meaning that the request and response traffic use a different network path.
+DSR is an implementation of asymmetric network load distribution in load-balanced systems, meaning that the request and response traffic uses a different network path.
 The use of different network paths helps avoid extra hops and reduces the latency by which not only speeds up the response time between the client and the service but also removes some extra load from the load balancer.
 Using DSR is a transparent way to achieve increased network performance for your applications with little to no infrastructure changes.

 Some of the pros and cons of DSR mode of topologies are,